Covid-19 and your Business Water Supply

-Business suppliers are offering Covid-19 related repayment schemes to help businesses that are finding it difficult to make water bill payments.
+Business suppliers are offering Covid-19 related repayment schemes to help businesses that are finding it difficult to pay their water bills.

 Under these support schemes, your business may be able to agree with the supplier to spread the payment of overdue water invoices over an agreed repayment period.